kadena-community/kadena.js/packages/apps/docs/src/docs/reference/chainweb/chainweb-cut.md

 ## Query the current cut

-Use `GET /cut` to query a chainweb node for the current cut.
+Use `GET https://{baseURL}/cut` to query a Chainweb node for the current cut.

 ### Query parameters